fanil-z/islam-wiki/hugo-docs/content/en/blog/hajj/index.md

 During the Hajj, Muslims visit the Kaaba, a sacred shrine in Mecca, and perform a series of rituals, including circling the Kaaba seven times, running between the hills of Safa and Marwah, and standing in prayer on the plain of Arafat.
 They also perform the ritual of stoning the Devil and make an animal sacrifice.

 The Hajj is a time of intense spiritual reflection and devotion for Muslims, and it is believed that those who complete the pilgrimage with a pure heart and intention will have their sins forgiven.
 It is also an opportunity for Muslims from all over the world to come together in unity and reaffirm their faith in God.

-Resurrecting what Ibrahim did 4000 years ago.
+Resurrecting what the prophet Ibrahim AS did 4000 years ago.

 ## How many people visit Mecca